KowshikSaravanan/gorq_hackathon/README.md

 - 🖥️ **Streamlit UI**: Dashboard to upload data, run forecasts, see alerts, and simulate routes.
 - ⚙️ **FastAPI backend** (optional): Same logic as reusable services (used by Streamlit directly).

+- **Conversational interface**: Pharmacists can ask in plain English (or local language):
+  - “Which medicines will expire next month?”
+  - “Show me reorder alerts for antibiotics.”
+  - **Voice + Text**: Voice input via Whisper, response via TTS for hands-free use.

 > This is a lightweight, offline-friendly baseline (no heavy ML).
 Swap the forecasting module with ARIMA/Prophet later if needed.

 ## Quickstart (All-in-One using Streamlit)